 - Therapists - The Catholic Education Office employs a Psychologist, Speech Pathologist and an Occupational Therapist for individual assessments and consultations.

-- English as an Additional Language/ Dialect (EAL/D) - EAL/D students are supported within mainstream classes and where necessary their tracked against the Australian Curriculum EAL/D learning progression proficiency.
+- English as an Additional Language/ Dialect (EAL/D) - EAL/D students are supported within mainstream classes and where necessary they are tracked against the Australian Curriculum EAL/D learning progression proficiency.